APPLICATIONS FOR 2018 POSITIONS ARE NOW OPEN!

 Download a CBMWC Living Seas Long Term Volunteer App Form here and email it along with a CV and covering letter (no more than one side of A4) detailing your motivations for applying to email@example.com with “Living Seas Research Assistant App 2018” in the subject line.

+Please provide as much detail as possible, highlighting your experience and skills gained, in the application form rather than referring to your CV.
 Incomplete applications will not be assessed so please make sure you complete the form fully, including availability and be sure to attach your CV and covering letter.

 For further information on the role or application process please contact Laura Evans at firstname.lastname@example.org or on 01545 560224CBMWC volunteer